Examining Input Modalities and Visual Feedback Designs in Mobile Expressive Writing: Study 2: Examination of Effects of Visual Feedback

 The process in the onboarding and post-experimental sessions was the same as in Study 1.
 In this study, we explained our participants the objective of our study to examine the effects of three feedback designs at this time.
 The pre-experiment questionnaire included the questions from PSS for long-term stress change.
 The onboarding required approximately 30 minutes to complete on the first day.
-We split participants into six groups with considering the balance of gender, age, and occupations to fully counter-balance the order of the presentations of the three feedback conditions.
+We created six groups of participants with considering the balance of gender, age, and occupations to fully counter-balance the order of the presentations of the three feedback conditions.

 Participants are under each of the visual feedback conditions for each week of the experiment (Day 2--8, Day 9--15, and Day 16--22).
-On the mornings of days 9 and 16, we asked participants to fill out PSS to track their long-term stress level trends.
+On the mornings of days 9 and 16, we asked participants to fill out PSS through Google Forms to track their long-term stress level trends.

-We conducted a post-experiment questionnaire once on the final day.
-We then asked the participants to fill out a post-experiment questionnaire (Table \ref{tab:study2-questionnaire} in Appendix \ref{appendix:study2-questionnaire}), which included questions for PSS and about \textit{post-experiment cathartic effect}, \textit{effort}, \textit{ease of use}, and \textit{mental workload} of each feedback condition and the \textit{preference} on feedback conditions.
-We also collected qualitative data with open-ended questions, asking participants for their thoughts or opinions about the positive and negative aspects of each feedback condition and their reasons for their preferences.
-We also asked when they would like to use each condition and what other feedback designs they would like to have.
-The post-experiment questionnaires took around 30 minutes to complete on the final day.
+We conducted post-experiment questionnaires (Table \ref{tab:study2-questionnaire} in Appendix \ref{appendix:study2-questionnaire}) on the final day, taking approximately 30 minutes.
+They included PSS questions and items on \textit{post-experiment cathartic effect}, \textit{effort}, \textit{ease of use}, \textit{mental workload} of each feedback condition, and the \textit{preference} of feedback conditions.
+We gathered qualitative data through open-ended questions on their views about the pros and cons of each feedback condition, reasons for their preferences, preferred usage times, and desired feedback designs, aiming to better understand the quantitative results.

 We offered all participants approximately 21 USD in the local currency for the completion of the study.
+In consideration of the longer study duration and increased expected workload compared to Study 1, we provided a higher level of compensation..
 We performed data analysis in the same way as we did in our first study.

+The ethical considerations for Study 2 followed the same procedures described in Study 1.
+The only difference was that Study 2 did not include deception or a subsequent debriefing.